StefanLeng/gurps-gridless/README.md

 5. **Toggle Movement On Rotation** – Toggle the automatic rotation on token movements on and off per user, great for retreats.
 To toggle use a button on the left toolbar in the token controls or a hotkey (Default: `V`).

-6. **Retreat Hotkey** – Press a hotkey (default `B`) to move the selectet token(s) one grid unit backwards without changing facing, regardless of the Movement On Rotation toggle.
+6. **Retreat Hotkey** – Press a hotkey (default `B`) to move the selected token(s) one grid unit backwards without changing facing, regardless of the Movement On Rotation toggle.

-7. **Snap Rotation to Hex Directions** - On hex grids, the token rotation is automaticaly snapped to face hex borders.
+7. **Snap Rotation to Hex Directions** - On hex grids, the token rotation is automatically snapped to face hex borders.

 8. **Facing Indicator** - A facing indicator arrow can be displayed.
-You cann set a custom arrow immage in the settings (globaly or per token).
+You can set a custom arrow image in the settings (globally or per token).

-9. **Experimential: Shift tokens in the same hex** - When mutiple tokens are in the same hex on hex grids, the tokens are shifted outward to make them better selectable. this featture can be activated in the settings.
+9. **Experiential: Shift tokens in the same hex** - When multiple tokens are in the same hex on hex grids, the tokens are shifted outward to make them better selectable. this feature can be activated in the settings.

 The Module requires the GURPS Game Aid System.
 For background information on how this works, see *[here](background.md)*.